 Are you looking for a reliable wireless security camera that can act as a baby monitor, a nanny camera, or just to talk to your dog while you are away?
 The Amcrest ProHD IP2M-841 Wireless Indoor IP Security Camera is what you need: a feature-rich network camera which has great video quality, excellent night vision and crystal clear two-way audio capability.
-I have been using it for 3 months now and here is a hands-on review based on my experience of using it day in and day out.
+I have been using it for over a year now and here is a hands-on review based on my experience of using it day in and day out.

 Making sense of the Amcrest naming convention